The Complexity of Matching Games: A Survey

 As P1 is polynomial-time solvable, we immediately have that P2 and P3 are also polynomial-time solvable for matching games.
 In particular, the following connection with SRP is well known; note that for SRP, total pay-off vectors and pay-off vectors are in 1-1-correspondence (see also Example~1).

-\begin{theorem}[\cite{EK01}] A solution $(M,p)$ for an instance $(G,w)$ of {\sc SRP} is stable if and only if $M$ is a maximum weight matching of $G$ and $p^t$ is a core allocation of the matching game defined on $(G,w)$. \end{theorem}
+\begin{theorem}[\citeR{EK01}] A solution $(M,p)$ for an instance $(G,w)$ of {\sc SRP} is stable if and only if $M$ is a maximum weight matching of $G$ and $p^t$ is a core allocation of the matching game defined on $(G,w)$. \end{theorem}

-Deng et al.~\cite{DIN99} followed a more direct approach for solving P2 and P3 for matching games.
-Later, a faster algorithm for P2 and P3 was given by Bir\'o et al.~\cite{BKP12}.
-This algorithm {runs in $O(nm+n^2\log n)$ time and} is based on an alternative characterization of the core of a matching game, which follows from a result of Balinski~\cite{Ba65}.
+\shortciteA{DIN99} followed a more direct approach for solving P2 and~P3 for matching games.
+Later, a faster algorithm for P2 and P3 was given by \shortciteA{BKP12}.
+This algorithm {runs in $O(nm+n^2\log n)$ time and} is based on an alternative characterization of the core of a matching game, which follows from a result of \citeA{Ba65}.

-\begin{theorem}[\cite{BKP12}] The core of a matching game $(N,v)$, on a graph $G$ with positive edge weighting $w$, is non-empty if and only if the maximum weight of a matching in $G$ equals the maximum weight of a half-matching in $G$. \end{theorem}
+\begin{theorem}[\shortciteR{BKP12}] The core of a matching game $(N,v)$, on a graph $G$ with positive edge weighting $w$, is non-empty if and only if the maximum weight of a matching in $G$ equals the maximum weight of a half-matching in $G$. \end{theorem}

-In order to use Theorem~\ref{t-sol} algorithmically, Bir\'o et al.~\cite{BKP12} used the duplication technique of Nemhauser and Trotter~\cite{NT75}, as illustrated in Figure~\ref{f-first}.
+In order to use Theorem~\ref{t-sol} algorithmically, \shortciteA{BKP12} used the duplication technique of \citeA{NT75}, as illustrated in Figure~\ref{f-first}.
 That is, for an input graph $G$ with edge weighting~$w$, first construct in polynomial-time the so-called \emph{duplicate} $G^d$ with edge weighting~$w^d$, as follows.
-For every vertex $i\in V$, we introduce two vertices $i'$ and $i''$ in~$G^d$.
+For every vertex $i\in V$, we introduce two vertices~$i'$ and~$i''$ in~$G^d$.
 For every edge $ij\in E$, we introduce the edges $i'j''$ and $i''j'$, each of weight $w^d(i'j'')=w^d(i''j')=\frac{1}{2}w(ij)$, in $G^d$.
 It is not difficult to see that the maximum weight of a half-matching in $G$ equals the maximum weight of a matching in $G^d$.
 Hence, it remains to compare the latter weight with the maximum weight of a matching in $G$.
-One can compute both these values in $O(|V|^3)$ time by using Edmonds' algorithm~\cite{Ed65}.
+One can compute both these values in $O({n}^3)$ time by using Edmonds' algorithm~\cite{Ed65}.

 {We now give two examples.
 The goal of Example~1 is to illustrate the working of Theorems~\ref{t-srp} and~\ref{t-sol}, whereas Example~2 gives another illustration of the power of Theorem~\ref{t-sol}.}